TheOdinProject/curriculum/advanced_html_css/accessibility/semantic_html.md

 <div class="lesson-content__panel" markdown="1">

+1. The best way to understand how screen readers work is to use one!
+Take some time to explore relevant guides/docs and play around!
+As we introduce you to more accessibility concepts and features, experiencing some of them firsthand with a screen reader can be invaluable and really help you appreciate accessibility.
+You may even find yourself changing the way you build sites!

+   There are many screen readers around, some free and some paid, but what screen reader(s) you'll have access to will depend on your OS (there will be slight differences in features/controls between them, but they're by and large the same):

+   - Windows users (applies if you're using WSL2) can install [NVDA](https://www.nvaccess.org/download/) for free.
+   - MacOS has [VoiceOver](https://support.apple.com/en-gb/guide/voiceover/welcome/mac) built in.
+   - Linux has [Orca](https://gnome.pages.gitlab.gnome.org/orca/help/) built in.
+   - ChromeOS has [ChromeVox](https://support.google.com/chromebook/answer/7031755) built in.

 1. Read [How screen readers navigate data tables](https://tink.uk/how-screen-readers-navigate-data-tables/) to see a great example of just how much context a proper `<table>` element provides.
 1. Watch [Introduction to accessible tables and a screen reader demo](https://youtu.be/ACmYzyN0b3U?si=o5PptrjVGJGj2OT7&t=83) to see how a screen reader announces a table.
 1. Watch [Why headings and landmarks are so important](https://www.youtube.com/watch?v=vAAzdi1xuUY&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&index=19) to see how a screen reader interacts with the heading and landmark elements.